 A role definition is the foundation upon which a new user is based:

-The roles you create define permissions for modules and transactions (and when you create a user based on that role, you have the option of defining a set of location-based permissions).
+The roles you create define permissions for modules and transactions.
+When you create a user based on that role, you then have the option of defining permissions based on locations.

 Note: The account owner admin creates the first roles (and new users based on them).
 Thereafter, users can create roles (and users) within the permissions that were set for them.
 If you do not have the permissions you need to create roles and users, contact your account owner admin.